 Both brands have been the victims of recalls in the past several years, but one has a much worse record than the other.

 Blue Buffalo has been involved in a few serious recalls, the most concerning of which happened in 2007.
 Over 100 pet foods were recalled because they had become tainted with melamine, a chemical found in plastics.
-Thousands of pets were killed from eating this food, but we don’t know how many (if any) died as a result of eating Blue Buffalo.
+Thousands of pets were killed from eating this dog food, but we don’t know how many (if any) died as a result of eating Blue Buffalo.

-Their canned foods had a bad run in 2016 and 2017.
+Blue Buffalo canned foods had a bad run in 2016 and 2017.
 First, they were recalled due to mold, then because it was believed they had chunks of aluminum in them.
 Finally, elevated beef thyroid levels triggered a recall as well.